syt123450/giojs/docs/APIs.md

 ## Configuration

 Using Gio.js, you can easily create a customized 3D globe for data visualization.
-Before you start to create your own globe, it is important to know the full parameter list how to configure the globe.
-Basically, there are two ways to set the customized configurations, you can click the link below to see the detailed information:
+Before you start, it is important to know the full parameter list of configuring the globe.
+There are two ways to set the customized configurations, you can click the links below to see detailed information:

 * [Through controller constructor](#through-constructor)
 * [Through configure() API](#configure-api)